ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_27_GlobalSeaSurfaceSalinitytrends.md

   - piTrend:
     - histograms showing the distributiuon of the de-drifting linear regression (slope & intersect)
   - slope:
     - maps showing the slope over the surface for the entire PI control
   - intersect:
-    - maps showing the intersect overthe surface for the entire PI control
+    - maps showing the intersect over the surface for the entire PI control
   - trend_intact:
     - maps showing the raw temperature and salinity data at the surface at the final time step of historical and hist-nat run
   - detrended: